mariuspopovici/rho/README.md

 * __air pressure__ Air pressure in hPA or inHg depending on units type
 * __dew point__ Air temperature in degrees Celcius (°C) or Fahrenheit (°F) depending on
 * __units of measurement__ Optional, defaults to _metric_.
 Change to _imperial_ to indicate that inputs are in _imperial_ units of measurement.
 * __altitude__ Optional, defaults to 0.
-Specify altitude to if pressure is measured at sea level.
+Specify altitude if pressure is measured at sea level.
 ### Examples

 ```javascript